Teuze/website/content/posts/docker.md

 Of course, it also has a few drawbacks :

  - Containers are system specific (no Windows containers on Linux...)
- - Security can be a concern, [there is actually a lot going on there][6].
+ - Security can be a concern, *there is actually a lot going on there*.

 [Docker][1] is also the name of the very successful company who is developping the aforementionned solution, as well as a few other services and products